DRAG ME TO HELL

 To get the full entertainment value of Drag Me to Hell, you simply have to view it with a large group of friends.
 I have a feeling that this is one of those movies that will go onto become a huge party favorite amongst horror fans and teenagers.
 So many scenes here will garner priceless reactions from whoever watches it, and those are always best displayed in a large group of viewers who are just waiting to devour every scare.

-With Halloween soon approaching, there couldnít be a more fitting movie to set the mood of the season than Drag Me to Hell.
-Itís a pure return to form for one of the master filmmakers in horror cinema, and sure to give die hard horror fans everything they want in a true fright fest, especially one of the best final payoffs any scary movie has offered in the longest time.
-Without question, this will be a movie Iíll be revisiting every time around this spooky part of the year.
+With Halloween soon approaching, there couldn’t be a more fitting movie to set the mood of the season than Drag Me to Hell.
+It’s a pure return to form for one of the master filmmakers in horror cinema, and sure to give die hard horror fans everything they want in a true fright fest, especially one of the best final payoffs any scary movie has offered in the longest time.
+Without question, this will be a movie I’ll be revisiting every time around this spooky part of the year.

-Universal delivers another piece of Blu-ray perfection with this release.
-The picture is a frequent feast for the visual senses, with Raimiís traditional outlandish camera angles and effects work coming to pristine, frightening life in the 1080p.
+Shout Factory delivers another piece of Blu-ray perfection with this release.
+The picture is a frequent feast for the visual senses, with Raimi’s traditional outlandish camera angles and effects work coming to pristine, frightening life in the 1080p.
 Colors are also marvelous in the proceedings, and there is amazing detail to be found in literally every frame of the movie.
 A tremendously well handled presentation.

 WOW!
 I saw this in theaters and was knocked out by the awesome sound quality that presided over the movie.
-And Iím happy to report that I had that same reaction while experiencing the movie in a phenomenal DTS HD 5.1 mix.
-Itís the first Sam Raimi horror movie Iíve heard on Blu-ray, but I doubt any previous work of his would be able to top the insane, engulfing qualities of this sound mix.
+And I’m happy to report that I had that same reaction while experiencing the movie in a phenomenal DTS HD 5.1 mix.
 Sound is toyed with many times throughout the film, allowing the jump scares to work perfectly and deliver the appropriate effect.
-In fact, this might be the most effective sound presentation of a scary movie Iíve experienced on Blu-ray thus far.
+In fact, this might be the most effective sound presentation of a scary movie I’ve experienced on Blu-ray thus far.
 Everything from music to sound effects to dialogue delivery is of the highest possible caliber in terms of what lossless audio can deliver!

-Apart from including two versions of the movie; the Theatrical Version and an Unrated Directorís Cut, the disc contains only one main feature, but itís decent enough to merit a higher than usual rating. ďProduction Video DiariesĒ, hosted by a quite humorous Justin Long, runs a little over a half hour and covers multiple areas of the production, from various effects sequences to numerous set pieces and so on.
-It covers a lot of ground and is much better than the standard featurette weíre used to seeing.
+Shout Factory gives this release a much needed boost in the extras department with this new 2-Disc release, complete with an awesome new cover art!
+Disc One contains the Theatrical Version, along with the main extra that accompanied Universal’s original Blu-ray, which is “Production Video Diaries”, hosted by a quite humorous Justin Long, runs a little over a half hour and covers multiple areas of the production, from various effects sequences to numerous set pieces and so on.
+It covers a lot of ground and is much better than the standard featurette we’re used to seeing.
+Also included is a Theatrical Trailer.

 With Drag Me to Hell, Sam Raimi has officially made a monstrous return to the genre that made him the sensational filmmaker he is today.
-Itís the single best scary movie Iíve seen in years, HANDS DOWN!
-If you have Blu-ray access and are a true horror fan, you owe it to yourself to check this one out immediately!
+It’s one of the most scary movies to come around in the past decade, HANDS DOWN!
+And this new release from Shout Factory is, without question, a must own release!